-How to ensure no one shows up to your halloween wedding wearing a kitty bikini #Invitation Porn#costumes#dress code#halloween#invitations October 26 | Megan Finley meggyfin Jen is having a Halloween wedding with costumes encouraged for guests.
+How to ensure no one shows up to your halloween wedding wearing a kitty bikini #Invitation Porn#costumes#dress code#halloween#invitations October 26 | Megan Finley Horowitz meggyfin Jen is having a Halloween wedding with costumes encouraged for guests.
 But, since there will be kids at this wedding, she wanted a way to, both, encourage costumes and discourage anything too revealing or too scary.
 So her fiance, George, came up with a super clever and awfully cute way to ask guests to keep it kid-friendly… The bikini-kitty just kills me.
-Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
+Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
-You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @meggyfin PREVIOUS Beth & Todd's costume party, anniversary wedding NEXT Four amazing reasons to love Leah and Mark Photography Show/Hide comments [ 10 ] I usually try to keep my comments intelligent, but all I can say to this is: OMGROFL!!!!!1 Brilliant.
+Fix Typo Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
+(You're welcome, world!)
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS Beth & Todd's costume party, anniversary wedding NEXT Four amazing reasons to love Leah and Mark Photography Show/Hide comments [ 10 ] I usually try to keep my comments intelligent, but all I can say to this is: OMGROFL!!!!!1 Brilliant.
 Just brilliant.
 Kitty bikini FTW.
 10 agree Reply Ha!
 Win.
 3 agree Reply Love this 🙂 1 agrees Reply I know what my kittys are wearing this Halloween!
 Bikini kitty awesomeness! w00t! lmao (They have their claws, so I don't dare!!)
 Reply Bikini kitty is hawt, but my favorite is the scuba cat.
 I wish that was a real costume.
 Reply Can you imagine trying to stuff a cat into a wet suit?!
 LOL My favorite part about the SCUBA kitty is that the wet suit extends all the way down the tail!
 3 agree Reply hahaha!
 This is great!
 Reply Hey, that's my friend Jen!
 We printed these at my work, and they had us all laughing.
 I especially love SCUBA kitty. 🙂 1 agrees Reply Speaking from experience, having just lived through my own costumed Hallowedding with a good number of very young kids, people will always have their own level of what they consider appropriate, and it'll shock you, no matter how clearly you state your preferences!
 We had: A fully masked, glowing red-eyed, "forest spirit" that frightened the crap out of the small ones.
 Tobias Funke, with too-short cut-off jean shorts, and blue face paint.
 Okay, to be honest, this was probably the favorite costume of the night, but, you know.
 On the edge.
 And, probably the biggest head-turner: My friends brought their daughter dressed as Cinderella, and they themselves dressed as the wicked stepsisters (yes, the dude too), complete with blond curly wigs & balloon-stuffed boobies.
 The guy made sure to leave his fluffy black beard for effect.
 Again, they got the biggest laugh of the night, walking in a little bit late, right before the ceremony started.
 But I was totally not expecting that level of cross-dressing, for some reason. 🙂 Anyway, it's not like it really mattered in the end, but, if you don't want glowing scary masks or balloon boobies, you might have to be more specific.
 Reply I going with the kids being able to dress up for mine.
 Guests can wear ears and witches hats.
 I don't trust people to read much of anything these days.
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.